Abbas1Hussein/adp_desktop/README.md

 ## Layout

 ### Scaffold
+We use this from the material library and adaptive it, The scaffold is designed to be a top level container for a `AdpApp`.
+This means that adding a Scaffold to each route on a adp app will provide the app with platform's basic visual layout structure.
 | MacOS Dark\Light Mode                         | Windows  Dark\Light Mode                       |
 | --------------------------------------------- | ---------------------------------------------- |
 | ![macOS Dark Mode](https://i.imgur.com/W1cx7wH.png) | ![Windows Dark Mode](https://i.imgur.com/RpKWR70.png) |